My Forking Life

 If you love this recipe, be sure to try my jerk chicken wings and jerk chicken soup.

-How to make Jamaican jerk chicken
+How to make Jamaican Jerk Chicken

-• Rub chicken pieces with jerk wet paste, making sure to rub under the skin too.
+Step 1: Rub chicken pieces with jerk wet paste, making sure to rub under the skin too.
+Then marinate for 4 hours up to overnight.
+Overnight is best.

 Two step by step photos to show how to marinate the chicken.

-• Cook according to instructions:
+Step 2: Cook according to instructions:

 Air Fryer